Start Free Trial Book a Demo

 5. Review with stakeholders

 It’s important to get the buy-in from all the stakeholders involved for that specific SOP.
 If we take the same example “Employee onboarding” you might have a few departments and people involved in that process, your Recruitment team, HR team, IT assets team, and Facilities team.
-So everyone should clearly understand the document and provide their feedback.
-You can utilize the “Discussion” feature in Document360 to get reviews and respond to reviews of the Standard Operating Procedure.

 6. Publish

 Once you get approval from all the stakeholders who are associated with the specific SOP document, you can publish the document in a centralized internal knowledge base that’s accessible to everyone.
-If you are using Document360, the SOP is already in a centralized knowledge base, you might also use Microsoft SharePoint (if written in Microsoft Word) or Google Docs.
+If you are using Document360, the SOP is already in a centralized knowledge base, (if written in Microsoft Word) you might also use Microsoft SharePoint or Google Docs.

 7. Promote

 Sometimes it’s not enough to just create and store the SOP document in a central repository, you need to actively promote that content to all the stakeholders.
-One of the biggest challenges with SOP is often the SOP documents are left unnoticed and kills its original purpose.
-So you need a mechanism to constantly make sure it’s used actively.
-Document360 “Notification” feature can be used for this purpose, both for initial publish and also constantly notifying users whenever there are an amendment and new version.
+One of the biggest challenges with SOP is often the SOP documents are left unnoticed and kill their original purpose.

 8. Review and Amend